The Inheritance of the Club

 Recalls Regan's Ruthless Repression

-A contemporary topic that can be tied with the poster is Russia’s blaming of Ukraine for the current conflict between Ukraine and Russia.
-In both scenarios, the oppressors attempt to justify their act of violence via dehumanizing their opposition, or some form of making them seem ‘less’ than themselves.
+A contemporary topic that can be connected to the poster Happiness is a Warm Club is Russia’s blaming of Ukraine for the current conflict between their two countries.
+In both scenarios, the oppressors attempt to justify their act of violence via dehumanizing their opposition, or another form of making the other seem ‘less’ than themselves.
 To start, our poster has the saying ‘Happiness is a Warm Club,’ the phrase in which had been popularized by The Beatles and essentially says that the usage of a gun ensures joy, then by replacing the ‘gun’ with ‘club’, being the weapon of choice for riot officers then, satirizes that the police find pleasure, or some kind of gratification, in beating the protesters for the BSU at San Francisco State at the time, the majority of which were part of minority groups.
 The phrase’s meaning is solidified by the officer in the poster having a rather snarky grin on their face, displaying sinister intent as they hold their club.
-Indeed, the authorities at these riots had built a narrative that these groups are somehow deserving of the harm from police on top of exercising repression by even permitting the violence to begin with, with not even a reactionary measure to mitigate injuries and whatnot, proving my earlier statement.
-But this can still be tied to the modern conflict between Russia and Ukraine.
+Indeed, the authorities at these riots had built a narrative that these groups are somehow deserving of the harm from police on top of repression by even permitting the violence to begin with.
+No measures to mitigate injuries were taken.
+But this can be mapped to the modern conflict between Russia and Ukraine.

-To tie it together, the oppressing sides in both of the presented scenarios are attempting to justify their violence, and maybe even take some form of pride in their duties, the former scenario being very likely.
-The conflict between Russia and Ukraine is but an example of this phenomenon repeating itself, and it can surely continue on a larger scale.
-The poster, though very relevant for the time, was really much bigger than whatever was happening at the time, still relevant on a geopolitical scale.
-The message behind the poster holds up well, it’s like a message to all those who have faced oppressors in this manner.
-That their opposition likes the force, the bloodshed to fill a false agenda they cling to.
+To tie it together, the oppressing sides in both of the presented scenarios are attempting to justify their violence, and may even take some form of pride in their duties, the former scenario being very likely.
+The conflict between Russia and Ukraine is but an example of this phenomenon repeating itself, and it can surely be extrapolated to a larger scale.
+The poster, though very relevant for the time, was really much bigger than the specific instances of government abuse at San Francisco State, and is relevant on a geopolitical scale.
+The message behind the poster holds up well, it’s like a message to all those who have faced oppressors in this manner that their oppressor likes the force, and the bloodshed fulfills a false agenda the oppressor clings to.